console.log = function ();

 5. With your TMC, conduct a risk assessment of how you would remove travellers in an emergency, if needed.

 7. Work with your TMC to provide updated information on immigration, visas and border control.
 Find out if all travellers will have access to healthcare that’s available in the visited destination.
 Include advice such as ensuring the traveller, if taking any medication, has enough of that medication to take with them.
-They should also advise the check that the prescription’s name matches the one in the traveller’s passport.
+They should also advise to check the prescription’s name matches the one in the traveller’s passport.

 8. Have information ready to share on LGBTQ+ friendly hotels, restaurants and venues, as well as any LGBTQ+ support groups in the destination of travel.
 And remind travellers to be mindful about what they post on their own social media channels while travelling.